db112358/fastcomms/README.md

 Default configuration can be overriden by definitions included prior to fastcomms.h

+Please keep in mind this is a work in progress!

+Bugfixes or suggestions are welcome!

 ## Example usage:
 ```cpp
 /* Default configuration in fastcomms.h: